Female pedestrian struck by marked police car in the Bronx, in serious condition

 Police say the incident happened around 3:25 p.m. on Pelham Parkway South and Wallace Avenue.

-They say a female pedestrian was struck by a marked police car.
+They say a female pedestrian in her 30's was struck by a marked police car.

+The NYPD says the marked car was responding to a job on the Throgs Neck Bridge, where another NYPD vehicle called for backup.

+It's unclear what the 911 call was for, but several males were taken into custody on the bridge.

 RELATED | 2 workers rescued from dangling scaffolding in Lower Manhattan

-It's unclear if the police car was responding to a 911 call at the time.

-Due to the crash, all Queens bound lanes on the Throgs Neck Bridge are currently closed.
+Due to the crash, all Queens bound lanes on the Throgs Neck Bridge were closed earlier Monday, but have since reopened.

 Due to a collision, all Queens bound lanes on the Throgs Neck Bridge are currently closed.
 Please use an alternate route and expect delays in the area.
 Update to follow. pic.twitter.com/hKdokruOIr— NYPD NEWS (@NYPDnews) October 5, 2020